Doddg10/E-Commerce-Angular/README.md

      - Deploy the application to Kubernetes on Ubuntu EC2.
      - Run Cypress E2E tests.

 6. **Access the Application**:
-   - After the deployment, access your application using the EC2 Public IP and the NodePort from the deployment http://13.60.99.107:32320/
+   - After the deployment, access your application using the EC2 Public IP and the NodePort from the deployment.
+Example: `http://13.60.99.107:32320/`

 7. **Monitor and Debug**:
    - Check the GitHub Actions logs for each step of the CI/CD process.